ddemaree/dd11ty/src/content/blog/2020-in-review.md

 Like a lot of folks, I made the mistake of trying to "use" the pandemic as an opportunity to take on side projects.
 On May 20, I wrote:

-> Like a lot of people, I started the lockdown times thinking I’d finally have time to take on and finish some side projects.
-First I thought I’d make that to-do list app I’ve always dreamed of making, then I thought I’d make my own headless CMS app.
-Most recently I’ve re-stacked and re-designed my personal site/blog for the millionth time.
+> Like a lot of people, I started the lockdown times thinking I'd finally have time to take on and finish some side projects.
+First I thought I'd make that to-do list app I've always dreamed of making, then I thought I'd make my own headless CMS app.
+Most recently I've re-stacked and re-designed my personal site/blog for the millionth time.

 I've now re-done this site on Gatsby, Next.js, Eleventy, and now Hugo, backed by Markdown files, WordPress, Contentful, and Ghost.

 My wife is a knitter; she knits whenever there's some down time, to pass the time.
 A nice thing about knitting is that you can practice a skill, and you get a sweater or hat out of it, an object whose purpose and use is simple and well-understood.
 The act of coding is, for me, a lot like knitting — the only problem is that you don't end up with a hat, you end up with software or a web site.
 People need warm, handmade hats; I'm not sure anyone needs handmade software.

 I was feeling bad about myself for obsessively re-coding the same website so many times, but then it hit me: it's really fun to learn and try new tools, and each of these has tiny flaws that made them hard to fully accept.
 (Though my latest choice — Hugo — seems solid enough that it might stick.)